Physical Intervention Skills Trainer Training For The Private Security Industry

 If you are intending to deliver the Physical Intervention unit (Unit 4) of the Door Supervision qualification which is that required to gain an SIA license to practice, this experience could come from your time in the police, military police, an NHS, general or mental health and care setting or a custodial services environment where you will have trained others in physical restraint techniques.

-Even if your sector competence is deemed insufficient for the delivery of the specialist unit (Unit 2 - Working as a Door Supervisor) the awarding organisation may ask that you team teach or train alongside an experienced door supervisor until you build up your experience."
+Even if your sector competence is deemed insufficient for the delivery of the specialist unit (Unit 2 – Working as a Door Supervisor) the awarding organisation may ask that your team, teach or train alongside an experienced door supervisor until you build up your experience.”

-Reply direct from the SIA: "There is not a requirement to have a licence, but in practice most trainers delivering the specialist units will so they can keep their experience up to date."
+Reply directly from the SIA: “There is not a requirement to have a licence, but in practice, most trainers delivering the specialist units will so they can keep their experience up to date.”

 What if I don’t want to go back to my previous training provider?

-If you don’t want to go back to you previous training provider then you are free to train with someone else.
-As the New qualification requires a minimum of 35 hours learning of which 32.5 must be ‘contact time’, that is time spent on a course learning, practicing and teaching the physical skills.
-Therefore, as a large percentage of you time has to be on a course anyway you could choose to do that with another training provider and it shouldn’t cause too much of an upset to you learning.
+If you don’t want to go back to your previous training provider then you are free to train with someone else.
+Therefore, as a large percentage of your time has to be on a course any way you could choose to do that with another training provider and it shouldn’t cause too much of an upset to you learning.

 What is the scope of the SIA Level 3 Physical Intervention Award?